turingschool/curriculum/source/topics/decorators.markdown

 Now all elements of the collection are decorated and our index should work properly.

-The original Demeter violation is *still there*, but it's now it can be cleaned in just one spot -- by adding a counter cache column to the `articles` table and accessing the cache in the decorator.
+The original Demeter violation is *still there*, but now it can be cleaned in just one spot -- by adding a counter cache column to the `articles` table and accessing the cache in the decorator.

 ### Using Allows

-When we define an interface we want to be able to exclude or include specific accessors.
+When we define an interface, we want to be able to exclude or include specific accessors.
 With Draper decorators, we can do this with `denies` and `allows`.
 The `allows` is more common, so let's try it.

 In your browser, load the `show` page for an article.
 In the decorator, add this: